 Electronic Protected Health Information (ePHI) is protected by State and Federal Laws

 - State Laws: Oregon ORS 192.553 : Policy for protected health information.

 - Federal Laws: HIPAA Privacy & Security Laws mandate protection and safeguards for access, use and disclosure of PHI and/or ePHI with sanctions for violations.

-Page Owner: IT Information & Security
+Page Owner: IT - Office of Information Security